Worldbirds.com is user-supported. We may earn a commission when users buy via links on our website. More info

 6. Secure the trash can

-If you’re tired of picking up your trash from last night’s raccoon feast, the first raccoon control method you need to try shouldn’t focus on the animals, but what the animals are trying to get at the trash can.
+If you’re tired of picking up your trash from last night’s raccoon feast, the first raccoon control method you need to try shouldn’t focus on the animals themselves, but rather the features that are attracting raccoons to your yard.
+An ounce of prevention is always better than a pound of cure.
+In the case of raccoons, this means that removing their access to food is sometimes the best solution, because it removes their reason for visiting your yard to begin with.

 Securing your garbage so that raccoons can’t get to it is the most basic thing you can do to discourage them from visiting again.

-Once you remove their access to food, they’ll realize that it’s useless to hang out in your property and seek greener pastures.
+Once you remove their access to food, they’ll realize that it’s useless to hang out in your property and will move on to seek greener pastures.

 four colorful trashbins